Wiladams/LJIT2Sophia/README.md

 Overview
 --------
-LuaJIT FFI binding to the Sophia database: http://sphia.org
+LuaJIT FFI binding to the Sophia (1.1) database: http://sphia.org

 The sophia database is a relatively new (September, 2013) key value store which is small and embeddable.
 This LuaJIT binding seems appropriate.

+The Sophia API has changed dramatically since the 1.1 version.
+The 1.1 compatible version of this LuaJIT binding will be saved off as a 'release' and no further work will be done on it.

+A 1.2 version of the binding is in the works, so the files currently checked in represent that work in progress.

+All the documentation below corresponds to the 1.1 version of the API.
+Some or all of it might change for the 1.2 binding.

 API Access
 ----------